crh0716/gaia/apps/settings/README.md

 ## Current Status

+We are in the middle of the refactoring that targets on the following problem.

+### The Problem

-Currently basic settings services (mozSettings/UI bindings, panel navigation...) used by all panels and root panel specific logic were mixed and defined in a few modules (Settings, Connectivity).
+Currently basic settings services (mozSettings/UI bindings, panel navigation...) used across the app and root panel specific logic are defined together in a few modules (Settings, Connectivity).
+There are also cases that multiple panels are supported by a single script.
+These prevent settings app from being launched with only the necessary scripts and also imapct the perfrmance of loading panels.

+### The Goal

-The goal is to break the panel dependency.
-This should be done by breaking existing modules into smaller ones, which enables each panel to load only the necessary codes.
-And new panels should follow the new code structure so we could achieve:
+The goal is to ensure that each panel loads only the necessary scripts.
+This could be done by breaking existing modules into smaller and reusable ones.
+Meanwhile, large scripts should also be splited into modules.
+By doing this we could achieve:

 1. Module separation
 2. Panel separation
 3. Inline activities
 4. View/logic separation

+## Architecture

-## Modules
+### Modules

 We are using [AMD](http://en.wikipedia.org/wiki/Asynchronous_module_definition) modules, loaded using 'Alemeda' (a lighter version of [RequireJS](http://requirejs.org)) and building/optimizing using ['r.js'](http://requirejs.org/docs/optimization.html) (the RequireJS optimizer).
 We have dependencies on files (`shared/js`)  which aren't AMD modules.
 For those we use the ['shim'](http://requirejs.org/docs/api.html#config-shim) options in our [`requirejs_config.js`](js/config/require.js)

-Here are several modules that help us achieve this goal:
+A few fundamental modules are listed below:

-## module/settings_service.js
+#### module/settings_service.js
 `SettingsService` provides a navigate function for panel navigation.
 It gets the corresponding panel module from `PanelCache` and call to its show and hide functions when navigating (see the module/panel.js section).

-## module/panel_cache.js
+#### module/panel_cache.js
 `PanelCache` loads panel modules based on panel IDs and caches the loaded modules.
 If there is no corresponding panel module, it returns `SettingsPanel`.

-## module/panel.js
+#### module/panel.js
-`Panel` defines Six basic functions: show, hide, beforeShow, beforeHide, init, and uninit for navigation.
+`Panel` is the base object of the panels in settings app.
+It defines six basic functions: show, hide, beforeShow, beforeHide, init, and uninit.
 These functions are called by `SettingsService` during the navigation.
 - init:       called at the first time when the beforeShow function gets called
 - uninit:     called when cleanup
 - beforeShow: called when the panel is about to be navigated into the viewport